 The same host looks for alternatives to overcrowded UNESCO sites and takes great care to spread the word about a more responsible approach to trip planning.

 Perhaps the best way to beat overtourism, though, is to promote lesser known destinations.
-Much Better Adventures offer trips ranging from Rwanda beyond gorillas to hiking in Kosovo, and exploring Ethiopia’s desolate salt flats.
+Much Better Adventures offer trips ranging from the remote African archipelago of São Tomé and Príncipe, to hiking in Kosovo, and exploring Ethiopia’s desolate salt flats.

 Megan explains: “We invest a considerable chunk of time in finding the most inspiring, local hosts in the most underrated places.
 It’s all about the activity and experience, rather than some box-ticking exercise.”